Photo Courtesy: Alan Kulovitz

 A Texas Deputy told me of his life and death fight with a long time domestic offender who had not been previously dangerous so he did not wait for back up.
 As the Deputy exited his SUV, he slipped and reached up to steady himself by grabbing the edge of the door.
 The offender rushed him and slammed closed the drive’s door onto his gun hand, crushing his fingers and locking them into the door frame.
 Pinned in place, the Deputy fought back with his left hand, his feet, his teeth and as the offender tried to disarm him.
 The Deputy grabbed a pistol magazine from his belt and thrust it into the attacker’s eye socket.
 Blinded in that eye, the offender broke away and ran.
 Fast action saved the Deputy’s life.

 When we fall into routine, the next time the offender who has not been “dangerous” may be waiting behind the door or around the corner with a knife, gun, or can of gasoline.

 We know and recognize the danger and often disregard it.

 On alarm calls, officers continue to park in front of the bank, house or business.
 Nothing to worry about, until you are ambushed.

 A fine police officer and a friend, Crest Hill IL P.D.
 Sgt.
 Tim Simenson was murdered when he opened the trunk of an arrested armed robbers’ vehicle.
 The second offender, unseen and unknown was hiding in the trunk and shot Tim in the face as he opened the trunk lid to look for proceeds.

 There is much more to learn on this all important topic and one that is all too often ignored by training and officers.

-The First Three Seconds is an excellent course on surviving an ambush.
+Seconds For Survival is an excellent course on surviving an ambush.
 Mention you saw it here for a quoted discount on the course and check back soon as we continue this series of articles on avoiding ambushes.